 In November 2023, the FASB issued ASU 2023-07, "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures" ("ASU 2023-07"), which improves reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
 The ASU is effective for public business entities for fiscal years beginning after December 15, 2023, and for interim reporting periods within fiscal years beginning after December 15, 2024.
 Early adoption is permitted.
 The amendments in ASU 2023-07 should be applied retrospectively to all prior periods presented in the financial statements.
 We are currently evaluating the impact of this ASU on our disclosures.
+The updated guidance is not expected to have a material impact to the Company's consolidated financial statements or disclosures.

-There were no other new accounting pronouncements issued or effective as of December 31, 2024 that had or are expected to have a material impact on our consolidated financial statements.
+There were no other new accounting pronouncements issued or effective as of March 31, 2025 that had or are expected to have a material impact on our consolidated financial statements.